From Requests to Results

 pytest --cov=your_api_package tests/

-Common Pitfalls to Avoid
+Common Pitfalls

 Next Steps

-• Add performance testing
+• Add load testing using Locust

-• Security testing with OWASP ZAP
+• Perform security testing with OWASP ZAP